How Can I Introduce My Puppy To New People Safely?

 Use positive reinforcement

 Positive reinforcement is a key aspect of managing your puppy's behavior during socialization.
 Reward your puppy with treats, , or verbal praise for displaying calm and appropriate behavior during introductions.
 By rewarding the behavior you want to encourage, you are encouraging your puppy to repeat that behavior in the future.
 This creates a positive learning experience and helps shape your puppy's behavior in a desirable direction.
-Avoid punishment or harsh corrections, as they can create fear or anxiety in your puppy and hinder their socialization .
+Avoid punishment or harsh corrections, as they can create fear or anxiety in your puppy and hinder their socialization progress.

 Set boundaries